stevedonovan/gentle-intro/readme.md

 ```

 I would recommend getting the default stable version; it's easy to switch later.

+`rustup` is the command you use to manage your Rust installation - this 'component add' command
+downloads the Rust documentation so you can view it locally.
+When a new stable release
+appears, you just have to say `rustup update` to upgrade.

 This gets the compiler, the Cargo package manager, the API documentation, and the Rust Book.
 The journey of a thousand miles starts with one step, and this first step is painless.